 In February 2001, we entered into a general collaboration agreement with McGill University.
 Pursuant to the terms of the agreement, McGill granted us a 27-year exclusive worldwide license to develop, use and market certain cell adhesion technology and compounds.
-In particular, McGill granted us an exclusive worldwide license to U.S. Patent 6,031,072 covering specific compounds including ADH-1 (composition of matter), U.S. Patent 6,551,994 covering alphacatenin and beta-catenin inhibiting compounds, related international filings under the Patent Cooperation Treaty ("PCT"), continuations and certain other patents and patent applications.
+In particular, McGill granted us an exclusive worldwide license to U.S. Patent 6,031,072 covering specific compounds including ADH-1 (composition of matter), U.S. Patent 6,551,994 covering alphacatenin and beta-catenin inhibiting compounds, related international filings under the Patent Cooperation Treaty, or PCT, continuations and certain other patents and patent applications.

 In consideration, we issued 508,416 shares of our common stock to McGill.
 We also agreed to pay to McGill future royalties of 2% of any gross revenues from the use of the technology and compounds.
 In addition, we agreed to fund research at McGill over a period of 10 years totaling CAD\$3.3 million.
 Annual funding commenced in 2001, the first year of the agreement, for a total of CAD\$200,000, and increases annually by 10% through 2010, when the required annual funding reaches CAD\$500,000.
 This research commitment can be deferred in any given year if it would exceed 5% of our cash and cash equivalents.
-To date, there have been no deferrals and we have paid out approximately CAD\$1.5 million in research and development milestone funding to McGill pursuant to this agreement and other research-related payments.
+To date, there have been no deferrals and we have paid out approximately CAD\$1.5 million in research and milestone funding to McGill pursuant to this agreement and other research-related payments.
 Pursuant to the terms of the agreement, we are entitled to certain intellectual property rights that result from this research.

 The term of the general collaboration agreement expires on September 23, 2028, unless earlier terminated by operation of law or as provided in the agreement.
-The agreement is terminable by either Adherex or McGill in the event of an uncured breach by either party after 60 days prior written notice.
-We also have the right to terminate the agreement at any time after September 2006 upon 60 days prior written notice to McGill.
+The agreement is terminable by either party in the event of an uncured breach by either party after 60 days prior written notice.